roeszler/toptails/README.md

   * This is the main interaction portion of the site.
   * It contains all sections contained within the body; Heading, Game Area, Score Area and Footer.
   * As an alternative to using `alert()` functions, I have coded functions to simultaneously display events as a [popup](#popups)) and hide the game area.
-    * This has been done to mantain interactivity accross mobile devices and browsers that often block traditional `alert()` style events.
+    * This has been done to maintain interactivity across mobile devices and browsers that often block traditional `alert()` style events.
-  * The game area holds the multiple points of interaction discussed under the headings follwing.
+  * The game area holds the multiple points of interaction discussed under the headings underneath.
-  * It is bound by a subte green coloration to deliniate the focal points of gameplay and intuitively indicate to the user where to interact with the site.
+  * It is bound by a subtle green coloration to delineate the focal points of gameplay and intuitively indicate to the user where to interact with the site.
-  * It maintains the prinmary green / yellow color scheme commonly seen in [Australian sports](https://en.wikipedia.org/wiki/National_colours_of_Australia).
+  * It maintains the primary green / yellow color scheme commonly seen in [Australian sports](https://en.wikipedia.org/wiki/National_colours_of_Australia).
   * It also helps the user eye to focus, and is replaced in the exact dimensions with game events ([popups](#popups)).
   * It attends to user stories:
-    > As a first time user, I wan't to be able to selcet chioces in a simple and intuitive way.
+    > As a first time user, I wan't to be able to select choices in a simple and intuitive way.

-    > As a first time user, I wan't to inititate the game play in a simple and intutive way.
+    > As a first time user, I wan't to initiate the game play in a simple and intuitive way.

     > As a first time user, I wan't the game to require interaction with me.